ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/loop-reflowing/autovectorization-limits.md

 In this case, only the inner loop will be vectorized, again provided all the other conditions also apply (no branches and the inner loop is countable).

-There are some cases where outer loop types are autovectorized, but these are not covered in this Learning Path.
+There are some cases where outer loop types are autovectorized but these are not covered in this Learning Path.

 #### No data inter-dependency between iterations

 This means that each iteration depends on the result of the previous iteration.
-This example is difficult, but not impossible to autovectorize.
+This example is difficult but not impossible to autovectorize.

 The loop below cannot be autovectorized as it is.